helins/binf.cljc/README.md

 Finally, by definition, a buffer is an opaque byte array which can be manipulated only via a view.
 It represents the lowest-level of directly accessible memory a host can provide.
 On the JVM, a buffer is a plain old byte array.
-In JS, it is a an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or optionally a [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).
+In JS, it is an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or optionally a [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).